waterholeforum/docs/groups.md

 - When editing a user group, you can choose which structure nodes the group has permission to see and act on.
 This is useful if you want to grant global permissions to a particular user group (such as global moderation powers).

+Waterhole also includes a **Suspend users** permission, which allows trusted groups to suspend users from participating.

 ### Admin

 There is a special user group called **Admin**.
 Users assigned to this group have globally elevated permissions – they can view all content and perform all actions.
 As such, you should only assign this group to people you trust.

+## Auto-assign and Approval Rules

+Groups can be set to **auto-assign** new users.
+They can also apply **approval rules** to require moderator approval for posts/comments, and optionally remove users from the group once their content is approved.

+The Quarantine group is configured this way by default.
+See [Moderation](./moderation.md) for how approval and the moderation queue work.

 ## Assigning Users